-- –––, 2013, “Immunity and the emergence of individuality” In: From Groups to Individuals: Evolution and Emerging Individuality, Bouchard F, Huneman P (eds.), Cambridge, MA: MIT Press, pp 77–96
+- –––, 2013, “Immunity and the emergence of individuality” in From Groups to Individuals: Evolution and Emerging Individuality, F. Bouchard and P. Huneman (eds.), Cambridge, MA: MIT Press, pp 77–96

 - –––, 2016, “The many faces of biological individuality”, Biology and Philosophy, 31:761–773.

 - –––, forthcoming, Philosophy of Immunology: Understanding the Central Role of the Immune System in Today’s Biology and Medicine, Cambridge: Cambridge University Press.